 Vacuum your carpets, furniture, and mattresses to pick up any stray lice or nits or hairs.
 Sweep and mop with hot water on hard surface floors.

 A bug bombing or other application of insecticide is not required.
 These basic cleaning methods should do the trick.

-Gross, But Not Scary
+Kids with Head Lice is Gross, But Not Scary

 The truth is the thought of head lice gives most of us the “icks”.
 No one wants to deal with them.
 But it helps to remember that head lice do not put your child at risk for serious health problems.
 It is also not a sign of being dirty or any judgment about your child, you, your family, or your house and their respective cleanliness.

 So, it’s not worth using any treatment or product that is not completely safe.
 If you have ANY questions or concerns about head lice prevention or treatment, and the safety and effectiveness of either, talk to your child’s doctor.